ubc-library-rc/qgis-walkability/content/processing.md

 workflow overview
 preprocesss, do network analysis (agreggate)/analyzie - Visualize

-because large files, going to do on broadway down becuase otherwise files generated would be too large? buffer around area then have to extract block information bc not in?

 ## Pre-processing
 Before we can perform spatial network analysis we first must run some geoprocessing